 Make sure you thoroughly sterilize your tools prior to preparing your sprouts.
 Sanitary working conditions are vital when learning how to make sprouts (and for all sprouting).
 Check out this article on safely growing sprouts over at Mumm’s Sprouting Seeds, a Canadian sprouting seed provider.

 One way to avoid sprout-related safety issues is to avoid sprout crops which have interaction with animal crops.
 Check out Dr. Greger’s video about Alfalfa Sprouts over at NutritionFacts.org.
 According to the video, 1 out of every 67 packages of Alfalfa Sprouts at the grocery store are contaminated with E. Coli.
 This is because the E. Coli bacteria from manure on the crop can get into the “nooks and crannies” of the seed itself.
 For this reason, use only human food crops from a reputable seed provider, such as Mumm’s Sprouting Seeds.

 Once you master sprouts, it might be fun to try microgreens too.
 I used to grow sprouts in mason jars all the time, but now I grow weekly batches of microgreens.
 Growing microgreens is just like growing sprouts, except the sprouted seeds are placed on soil to grow rather than simply grown in the jar.

 I find there are fewer problems with the airy environment around the microgreens as opposed to the moist environment inside the jar of sprouts.
 I also find the microgreens grow faster than the sprouts, and they look more appetizing!
-You can grab your printable copy of instructions for how to grow microgreens below and check out the full tutorial here.

 Once you learn how to grow sprouts and microgreens, you’ll be growing them every week!